 306 miles long

 Peterborough is a famous town because of it’s contribution to tracking the English language through the centuries thanks to the Peterborough Chronicles.
-It was one of the few surviving chronicles ot survive through out the centuries and is important to understanding the evolution of the English language.
+It was one of the few surviving chronicles to survive through out the centuries and is important to understanding the evolution of the English language.

 Just further south is the historic city of Cambridge, home to the University of Cambridge.
 Cambridge is a lovely university town known for punting, rowing, beautiful churches, museums, and stunning architecture.